How to Become a Space Scientist?

 Yes, integrated courses are also eligible.

-How many years it will take to become a space scientist?
+How many years will it take to become a space scientist?

 Whether you opt to become a space scientist in ISRO or in NASA, it will take you around 5 to 7 years.